 - Citizen Charter ensures that the services are demand-driven rather than supply-driven.

 As per the Commission, the mechanism for citizens’ participation in governance can take the following forms.

 - Citizens seeking Information

 - Citizens giving suggestions

 - Citizens holding service providers and other agencies accountable

-Decentralisation is transfer of powers away from the center to the local branches or governments.
+Decentralization is the transfer of powers away from the centre to the local branches or governments.
 Delegation of powers is entrusting one’s powers to the others.

 Benefits of Delegation

 - Provides invaluable training to associates and employees.

 - Reluctance on the part of superiors to delegate for various reasons like lack of trust, difficulty in monitoring, supervision; feeling that his subordinates will get all the credit and he believes he can do the task better.